 In 2018, Accounting Standards Codification (ASC) Topic 606 became effective for all public companies.
 This major overhaul of revenue recognition has affected almost every industry, and asset managers are no exception.
 The complex arrangements between asset managers and their clients pose some difficult issues for ASC 606.

-The AICPA and the major accounting firms have assembled industry task forces to research the industry-specific accounting issues within ASC 606, and we will draw from the guides they have published as we provide a brief explanation of the key issues asset managers face when applying ASC 606.
-For more information on any of these issues, see:
+The AICPA and major accounting firms have assembled task forces to research the industry-specific accounting issues within ASC 606.
+We will draw from the guides they have published as we provide a brief explanation of the key issues asset managers face when applying ASC 606.
+We will also refer to recent 10-K filings to illustrate key issues.
+For more information on any of these issues, see the following resources:

-The following are the issues that companies in the depository and lending industry commonly face:
+The following are the key issues that asset managers commonly face:

 1. Identifying the Contract

 Asset managers offer a variety of services to their customers and often engage in several services at the same time for one customer.
 These services may be contained in a single contract or may exist separately in individual contracts.
 In some cases, the governing documents of a fund may dictate which services are to be provided by a manager, and these documents may be considered a contract.

 FASB ASC 606-10-25-1 contains criteria for determining what is considered a valid contract.
 If the criteria are met, the arrangement is a valid contract and is subject to the revenue recognition guidance in ASC 606.
 In circumstances where the agreement does not meet the contract criteria found in 606-10-25-1 and consideration is received from a customer by the manager, ASC 606-10-25-7 through 25-8 should be applied to account for the rights and obligations in the contract.
 This arrangement should be monitored and evaluated according to the criteria in ASC 606-10-25-1 to determine when or if the revenue recognition guidance should be applied at a later date.